Factory capability

 5. Test bay and FAT preparation

-The dedicated test bay is the last station in the workshop.
+The dedicated test bay is the last production station.
 Here the machine runs the full forming program at no-load and at full design load using SBKJ stock galvanised coil.
 Cycle times, motor currents, hydraulic pressures, seam quality and dimensional accuracy are all measured and recorded.
 When the test bay is satisfied, the machine is cleaned, touched-up, photographed for the build record, and made ready for the buyer's factory acceptance test (FAT).
 The FAT itself is run in the same bay, against the buyer's nominated coil and target program, with the buyer's authorised engineer present.

-Production capability — what the factory can actually deliver
+Production capability — what SBKJ can actually deliver

-Capacity is not a single number because SBKJ runs a mixed-output workshop.
+Capacity is not a single number because SBKJ runs a mixed-output production operation.
 High-volume product families — TDF flange machines, lockformers, beading and grooving machines — can be built in batches of ten or more in parallel because they share tooling and electrical cabinets.
 Lower-volume, higher-complexity lines — SBAL-V auto duct, SBEM rectangular duct line, SBTF-1602 and SBTF-2020 spiral tubeformers — are built one or two at a time because they need dedicated bay space and longer test cycles.
-The factory is sized to deliver several full SBAL-V lines per quarter alongside continuous production of the higher-volume product families.
-SBKJ Group has shipped 5,000+ machines to 80+ countries since 1995, and the production schedule is published quarterly so the sales team can give buyers a realistic delivery date at the moment of order confirmation rather than a marketing promise.
+SBKJ delivers several full SBAL-V lines per quarter alongside continuous production of the higher-volume product families.
+SBKJ Group has shipped 5,000+ machines to 100+ countries since 1995, and the production schedule is published quarterly so the sales team can give buyers a realistic delivery date at the moment of order confirmation rather than a marketing promise.

 Export packing and dispatch — getting the machine to your port

-Export packing is its own discipline at SBKJ and is handled by a dedicated packing team in the dispatch bay at the back of the workshop.
+Export packing is its own discipline at SBKJ and is handled by a dedicated packing team in the dispatch bay.
 Every machine is shrink-wrapped, foam-padded around fragile assemblies, bolted to a custom-built timber base, and either crated or loaded directly into a container depending on the destination.
-Containers are stuffed at the factory under SBKJ supervision, sealed, and trucked to Shanghai port.
+Containers are stuffed under SBKJ supervision, sealed, and trucked to Melbourne port.
 The shipping documentation pack — commercial invoice, packing list, bill of lading, fumigation certificate where required, certificate of origin, and the machine document pack inside the electrical cabinet — is prepared by the SBKJ export team and sent to the buyer's freight forwarder.
-SBKJ has shipped to 80+ countries and knows the documentation quirks of the major destination markets, including LC-payment-driven jurisdictions in the GCC and Southeast Asia, AS/NZS-stamped paperwork for Australia and New Zealand, and EU CE conformity files for European buyers.
+SBKJ has shipped to 100+ countries and knows the documentation quirks of the major destination markets, including LC-payment-driven jurisdictions in the GCC and Southeast Asia, AS/NZS-stamped paperwork for Australia and New Zealand, and EU CE conformity files for European buyers.

-Visiting the factory — what to know before you travel
+Visiting SBKJ — what to know before you travel

-SBKJ welcomes buyer visits at every stage of the project — pre-order to walk the workshop and see machines being built, mid-build to see your specific machine on the assembly bay, or for the FAT to sign off the completed line.
+SBKJ welcomes buyer visits at every stage of the project — pre-order for a machine demonstration, mid-build to see your specific machine on the assembly line, or for the FAT to sign off the completed line.
 Most visits are scheduled to coincide with the FAT because it is the most informative use of the buyer's travel budget: you see your own machine running on your own coil, you sign the FAT report, and you meet the SBKJ engineer who will travel for commissioning.
-SBKJ can arrange airport pick-up from Shanghai Hongqiao or Wuxi Sunan Shuofang, a hotel near the factory, an interpreter, and meeting space inside the workshop.
+SBKJ can arrange airport pick-up from Melbourne Tullamarine or Melbourne Avalon, a hotel near the office, an interpreter, and meeting space at the office.
 Visa support letters are issued on request.
-The best months for visits are March–June and September–November — the Jiangyin summer (July–August) is hot and humid, and the workshop is significantly more comfortable in spring and autumn.
+SBKJ machine demonstrations can be arranged year-round; spring (September–November) and autumn (March–May) are the most comfortable times to visit Melbourne.

 Frequently asked questions

-The Jiangyin facility runs three connected production halls covering structural steel fabrication, machine assembly, and a dedicated test bay.
+SBKJ production covers structural steel fabrication, machine assembly, and a dedicated test bay.
 The footprint supports parallel build of multiple full duct lines, including the SBAL-V auto duct line and the SBTF-2020 spiral tubeformer.

 How many machines does SBKJ produce per year?

-SBKJ Group has shipped 5,000+ machines to 80+ countries since 1995.
-Annual output varies by mix — the factory can deliver high-volume runs of TDF flange and lockformer machines alongside the lower-volume, higher-complexity SBAL-V and SBTF-2020 lines.
+SBKJ Group has shipped 5,000+ machines to 100+ countries since 1995.
+Annual output varies by mix — SBKJ can deliver high-volume runs of TDF flange and lockformer machines alongside the lower-volume, higher-complexity SBAL-V and SBTF-2020 lines.

-Can I visit the SBKJ factory in person?
+Can I see the SBKJ machines in person?

 Yes — SBKJ welcomes buyer visits at any stage of the project.
 Most visits are scheduled to coincide with the FAT (factory acceptance test) so you can see your machine running on your nominated coil.
-SBKJ can arrange airport pick-up from Shanghai Hongqiao or Wuxi Sunan Shuofang and a hotel near the factory.
+SBKJ can arrange airport pick-up from Melbourne Tullamarine or Melbourne Avalon and a hotel near the office.

 What documents come with the machine when it ships?